 Introduction to Not-For-Profit Accounting Services

-For over 25 years, Gregory, Sharer & Stuart has been a leader among local accounting firms and CPA firms in serving not-for-profit organizations.
+For over 30 years, Gregory, Sharer & Stuart in St. Pete has been a leader among local accounting firms and CPA firms in serving not-for-profit organizations.
 We have a well-established, dedicated team of tax and audit professionals who understand the unique needs of not-for-profit organizations, a team that works with all types of not-for-profits including social service agencies, HUD projects, educational institutions, museums, membership organizations and foundations.
-Our Not-For-Profit Industry Client Service Team members understand the financial reporting challenges you face and have the experience to offer insights less experienced tax and audit professionals may not possess.
+Our Not-For-Profit Industry Client Service Team members understand the financial reporting challenges you face and have the experience to offer insights that less experienced tax and audit professionals may not possess.

 Specialized Services for Nonprofit Organizations